-Denver Human Services is working with community partners that provide services for Denver's homeless populations.
-This Contract will help provide these vital services to Denver's homeless and help meet the goals of Denver's Road Home plan to end homelessness.
+The purpose of the contract is to establish an agreement and Scope of Services between Denver Human Services (DHS) and Mental Health Center of Denver.
+DHS is working with community partners that provide services for Denver's homeless populations.
+This Contract establishes the Street to Home project that will provide vital services to Denver's homeless and help meet the goals of Denver's Road Home plan to end homelessness.